 Amazon is the world’s largest retailer, and it is only getting bigger.
-The good news for us is that Amazon allows third-party sellers to reach Amazon’s massive audience by selling products on their site.
+The good news for anyone looking to make money online is that Amazon allows third-party sellers to reach its massive audience by selling products on their site.
 That means there are endless possibilities and huge income potential.

 Selling on Amazon means many different things to different people:

-As a third-party seller on Amazon you can fulfill orders yourself, or you can join their FBA program.
+As a third-party seller on Amazon, you can fulfill orders yourself, or you can join their FBA program.
 FBA stands for Fulfillment by Amazon, and essentially the program allows you to sell your products on Amazon without having all of the headaches associated with order fulfillment.
-You’ll send your products to one or more of Amazon’s warehouses, they’ll store the product for you.
+You’ll send your products to one or more of Amazon’s warehouses and they’ll store the product for you.
 When someone orders your product Amazon will pack it up and ship it to the customer.

-Of course, Amazon will take a cut of the sale as a fee for the service, but it is well worth the cost.
+Of course, Amazon will take a cut of the sale as a fee for the service, but it’s well worth the cost.
 You’ll be able to free up your time for more important tasks related to running the business, and customer orders will be fulfilled and shipped quickly.

 And possibly the best thing about selling your products FBA is that they will be eligible for free shipping.
 Amazon Prime members will be able to get free 2-day shipping when they buy your product.
 Those who aren’t Prime members will be able to get free shipping on your product if the order meets Amazon’s required minimum for free shipping.